 Tracie Hoggarth, DVM

 Dr. Hoggarth has been practicing companion animal medicine and surgery in the Fargo-Moorhead area since 2003.
 Upon completion of her Bachelors of Science in Microbiology from North Dakota State University in 1999 she graduated from Colorado State University College of Veterinary Medicine and Biomedical Sciences in 2003.
 Although her interests are diverse, she places particular emphasis on the human-animal bond, compassion-geared medicine, preventative and therapeutic dental procedures, pre-emptive brachycephalic airway surgical procedures, and management of various medical conditions/dermatologic concerns.
 She has completed additional education in select advanced dental treatments/procedures and enjoys attending the conferences annually learning the most up-to-date medical and surgical advancements.

 Teri-Lee James, DVM, MPH

 Dr. Teri-Lee James has been practicing companion animal medicine and surgery in the Fargo-Moorhead area since 2009.
 Upon completion of her Bachelor of Science in Human Ecology from The University of Tennessee she took a position with the Knoxville Zoological Gardens.
 She spent the next six years caring for a variety of species, first as an animal keeper then as an assistant in the zoo’s veterinary hospital.
 In 2004 she was accepted by The University of Tennessee College of Veterinary Medicine.
 She completed her Doctor of Veterinary Medicine in May of 2008 and her Master of Public Health with a concentration in Veterinary Public Health later that same year.
 Dr. James’ professional interests include preventative medicine, nutrition, infectious diseases, soft tissue surgery, and exotic animal medicine and surgery, behavior, pain management, and hospice / end of life care.

-Dr. James lives with her husband Evan, daughter Wren, and their three dogs: Chihuahua-terrier mixes Richard and Penelope, Blue Tick Coonhound Okra Corndog, Redbone Coonhound Ernie Tomato, and Spider Tortoise Mary-Bob.
-When not working on home improvement projects (a constant necessity when living in a home built in 1928) or in their yard, Dr. James and her family enjoy traveling, cooking, reading, music, and spending time outdoors hiking, camping, cross country skiing, and snowshoeing.
+Dr. James lives with her husband Evan, daughter Wren, Chihuahua-Terrier mixes Richard and Penelope, Blue Tick Coonhound Okra Corndog, Redbone Coonhound Ernie Tomato, and Spider Tortoise Mary-Bob.
+When not working on home improvement projects (a constant necessity when living in a home built in 1928) or in their yard, Dr. James and her family enjoy traveling, attending concerts and plays, and spending time outdoors.

 Melissa Caid, DVM